The resorts at Disney World have some of the most amazing themed hotels around the world.

 Disney’s Hilton Head Island Resort is located in Hilton Head, SC.
 This is a great spot for a relaxing getaway.

-Hilton Head is known for its excellent golf courses (over 30!) and has several beautiful beaches.
+Hilton Head is known for its excellent golf courses (there are over 30!) and has several beautiful beaches.

 There’s plenty of opportunity for water sports in Hilton Head, such as fishing and kayaking, too.